Clinical trials are scientific research studies used to discover new or better cancer treatments and care.

 Benefits of participating

-- Potential access to a new type of treatment.
+- You may get access to a new type of treatment.

-- An excellent standard of care.
-You will be closely monitored by leading doctors, research nurses and other experts.
+- You will get an excellent standard of care and be closely monitored by leading doctors, research nurses and other experts.

 - Research shows that patients treated in clinical trials usually fare better than those who are not involved.